jonasrsv42/disky/README.md

 Disky is a Rust implementation of the [Riegeli file format](https://github.com/google/riegeli).
 Riegeli is a file format for storing records, where a record is conceptually a binary string, typically a serialized protocol buffer message.

-## Features

-- Read and write Riegeli files
-- Simple record encoding/decoding
-- Position tracking for records
-- Support for seeking to specific records

 ## Basic Example